 - 1. A marshal may be authorized after demonstrating the ability to oversee combat, judge a fighter's authorization, and inspect weapons and armor. - 2.
 Unless warranted or rostered by the Earl Marshal as an officer of the kingdom, a marshal may not be the marshal-in-charge (MIC) of an event or sign the paperwork to authorize fighters. - 3.
-Drachenwald has the following in order of precedence Marshals at the local level: - a.
-Marshal-in-Charge an authorized Marshal who has the responsibility for combat activities at a particular event.
-Must issue a report to his Regional Marshal - b.
-Knight Marshal a warranted marshal who is the administrative officer of a group responsible for all combat related activities within the group.
-Must issue a monthly report to his Regional Marshal - c.
-Authorizing Marshal the ONLY type of Marshal who has received special training and permission by the Earl Marshal or one of his Deputies to perform authorizations of fighters.
-Currently exist only for Armored Combat. - d.
-Marshal-at-large an authorized Marshal who is currently not occupying a Marshal related office - e.
-Regional Marshal responsible for one of the regions of Drachenwald. - 4.
+Kingdoms may have other types of Marshals other than Authorized Marshals (local Knight Marshals, Constables, etc.) as they see fit.
+These individuals may be warranted or rostered by the Earl Marshal of the Kingdom.
+However, unless the marshal has undergone a Marshal's Authorization, they shall not give final approval of the suitability of weapons or armor, or be involved in the authorization of combat participants.
+In Drachenwald, "Authorizing Marshals" are a type of Marshal that may perform a fighter authorization as described in XIV when there is no member of the Chivalry available to oversee the procedure. - 4.
 Only the Earl Marshal or designated Deputy Earl Marshal(s) may perform a Marshal's Authorization.
 They must witness the authorization and execute the appropriate paperwork to ensure that the authorization is registered.
-At a minimum, a Marshal's Authorization shall include the following: - a.
-The candidate must have a good working knowledge of the Rules of the Lists, the Society Conventions of Combat, and any additional kingdom rules or conventions. - b.
-The candidate must be willing to enforce the Rules of the Lists, the Society Conventions of Combat, and any additional kingdom rules or conventions. - c.
-The candidate must have a good working knowledge of the Society minimum armor and weapons standards and any additional kingdom armor and weapons standards. - d.
-The candidate must demonstrate the ability to conduct an inspection of armor and weapons for use in combat. - e.
-The candidate must demonstrate the ability to conduct an inspection of combatants. - f.
-The candidate must demonstrate the ability to safely control SCA combat, whether this is single combat, team combat, general melee, or part of a war environment. - 5.
+At a minimum, a Marshal's Authorization shall include the following: - 5.
+The candidate must have a good working knowledge of the Rules of the Lists, the Society Conventions of Combat, and any additional kingdom rules or conventions. - a.
+The candidate must be willing to enforce the Rules of the Lists, the Society Conventions of Combat, and any additional kingdom rules or conventions. - 6.
+The candidate must have a good working knowledge of the Society minimum armor and weapons standards and any additional kingdom armor and weapons standards. - 7.
+The candidate must demonstrate the ability to conduct an inspection of armor and weapons for use in combat. - 8.
+The candidate must demonstrate the ability to conduct an inspection of combatants. - 9.
+The candidate must demonstrate the ability to safely control SCA combat, whether this is single combat, team combat, general melee, or part of a war environment. - 10.
 The term "Knight Marshal" applies to the marshal of a branch.
-This title of office is used regardless of whether the marshal is a belted fighter; in fact it is used whether or not the branch marshal is an authorized fighter. - 6.
-All warranted or rostered marshals shall be members of the Society for Creative Anachronism Inc.
+This title of office is used regardless of whether the marshal is a belted fighter; in fact it is used whether or not the branch marshal i